keboola/developers-docs/extend/generic-writer/configuration/configuration.md

 #### Nesting delimiter

-[REQUIRED] A string that is used for nesting. e.g. `__`.
+A string that is used for nesting. e.g. `__`.
 This way you can define nested objects based on column names.

 e.g. When set to `__` a column value `address__streed` will be converted to `{"address"{"street":"COLUMN_VALUE"}}`